 Picture this: you are in a public restroom washing your hands.
 The woman next to you hands you a paper towel so you don’t have to reach over her to grab one.
 BOOM!
 That woman just added value to your life.

-The thing is, if your content doesn’t get many likes or traffic, but you are learning how to write better with each article, isn’t that valuable content?
+The thing is, if your content doesn’t get many likes or traffic, but you are learning how to write better with each article, isn’t that valuable content, too?

-Successful bloggers get that, so they prioritize content creation.
+Successful bloggers get this concept, so they prioritize content creation.
 They realize that the more content they create, the more they learn their audience’s needs.
 And that means their content gets better and better.
 It’s the circle of blogging.

 Blogs that have a nice foundation of high-quality content tend to rank higher on Google.
 We all know Google traffic is the gold standard for bloggers (or at least, it SHOULD be).